RaoMusharraf/Trading-System-Blockchain-Based-/README.md

 First clone the repository and then run the below commands

-Run this command in the Project Folder command : npm install command : npm start
+Run this command in the Project Folder command : npm install,npm start

 ---FLOW---